velosomarcus/jenkins-docker-image-builder/README.md

 ## Instructions

-To build the docker image you need to configure the Dockerfile for the host where you will run the image (Ubuntu or macOS) by changing lines 9~12 in this file.
+To build the docker image you need to configure the Dockerfile for the host where you will run the container (Ubuntu or macOS) by changing lines 9~12 in this file.
 After that, run the commands below.
 ```bash
 cd <path-to-jenkins-docker-git-clone-folder>